Dateline: Belgrade, Serbia

 Reykjavik beats out cities like New York and Tokyo for cost of living by a long shot.
 Consumer prices are 17.76% higher in Reykjavik than in New York, grocery prices are 14.32% higher, and restaurant prices are 20.47% higher.

 In fact, Reykjavik is one of the most expensive cities for dining in the world.
 An “inexpensive” meal will cost about $20, while a mid-range restaurant will come with a check well above $100.
-The city also has the second most expensive gas in the world and a pricey public transportation system – a monthly transport ticket will cost you $110.
+The city also has a pricey public transportation system – a monthly transport ticket will cost you $110.

 Oh, and if you want a license, be prepared to fork over $5,500 just for the privilege of driving.